Last updated on November 22nd, 2023 at 12:31

 As always, do not use any cleaning tools or equipment that will scratch your coffee maker.
-Avoid cleaning tool such as a washing dish brush, pot scrubbers, plastic scrubber, steel wool pads, wire brushes , nylon scrubbers that will leave scratches.
-Only use non abrasive tools.
+Avoid cleaning tools such as a washing dish brush, pot scrubbers, plastic scrubber, steel wool pads, wire brushes, nylon scrubbers that will leave scratches.
+Only use non-abrasive tools.

 Baking Soda With Hydrogen Peroxide